As climate conference looms, investors struggle to factor the environment in

 CLIMATE DECISIONS

-Examples of companies whose value has suffered because of failings in areas covered by ESG include oil company BP (BP.L), which saw its share price slide after it was forced to pay out billions of dollars after an oil spill that was ultimately down to poor business practice, as well as Volkswagen (VOWG.DE).
+Examples of companies whose value has suffered because of failings in areas covered by ESG include oil company BP, which saw its share price slide after it was forced to pay out billions of dollars after an oil spill that was ultimately down to poor business practice, as well as Volkswagen.

 Meanwhile, if the Paris conference can produce pledges to limit greenhouse gas emissions sufficiently to keep a global temperature rise below a U.N. ceiling of 2 degrees Celsius (3.6 Fahrenheit), equities and infrastructure in emerging markets are one sector likely to get a boost, a report by consultants Mercer showed.

-And a study published this month by the University of Cambridge Institute for Sustainability Leadership said global investment portfolios could lose up to 45 per cent as a consequence of short-term shifts in climate change sentiment.

-One firm looking to make more allowance for ESG factors in general is Standard Life Investments (SL.L), its Chief Investment Officer Rod Paris told the Reuters Investment Outlook Summit last week.
+One firm looking to make more allowance for ESG factors in general is Standard Life Investments, its Chief Investment Officer Rod Paris told the Reuters Investment Outlook Summit last week.

 "We're seeing much greater demand for us to demonstrate that principles around (ESG) investing are meaningfully embedded in the investment and research processes of fund managers; that it's real, that it's part of how we look at companies."